-Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved a review of board minutes to identify any noncompliance with laws and regulations and enquiries of management.
+• Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+Our procedures involved a review of board minutes to identify any non-compliance with laws and regulations and enquiries of management.

-A further description of our responsibilities for the audit of the financial statements is located on the IAASA's website at: http://www.iaasa.ie/getmedia/b2389013-1cf6-458b-9b8fa98202dc9c3a/Description_of_auditors_responsibilities_for_audit.pdf.
+A further description of our responsibilities for the audit of the financial statements is located on the IAASA's website at: https://iaasa.ie/wp-content/uploads/docs/media/IAASA/Documents/audit-standards/Description_of_auditors_responsibilities_for_audit.pdf.
 This description forms part of our auditor's report.